tomi-engel/zfs_exporter/README.md

 - Released on 2017.05.16
 - Added the -feature.zpoolMetricsDisabled=true option.
+- Added a filter to remove "snapshot" datasets from the metrics.
 - Code now depends on a patched [go-zfs](https://github.com/tomi-engel/go-zfs) package

 ### v0.1.0